-Each week you will meet for up to two hours in what we'll call a "recitation" section with an undergraduate or graduate teaching assistant.
+Each week you will meet for up to two hours in what we'll call a "recitation" section with a graduate teaching assistant.
 I consider this an integral part of the course.
 I will script out a series of exercises and discussions for you to participate in during this time.
 We will try to accomplish a few different things in these recitations.
 First, this will be a place for you to check that you understand the basic ideas discussed in class during the previous week.
 It's a place to get some of your questions ironed out in an environment that is a bit more intimate than the lecture hall.
 Second, you will work through selected analytical and conceptual problems together.
 (I don't intend to turn this into a math-intense physics course ... it's just that doing simple analytical problems is a good path to a deeper conceptual understanding for many students.)
 Finally, I plan to have you do some hands-on or visual exercises to reinforce some of the physical concepts.
 Material and concepts covered in recitation is considered fair game for the exams.
 Solution sets for the problems done in recitation will not be released.

-We will have something like 11 or 12 recitations this semester.
+We will have around 9 recitations this semester.
 My intent is to make them a valuable part of the course.
 Because I hope to work on some of the goals of the course in recitation, I would like you to attend recitation.
-To encourage this, I will allocate 8% of your final grade to recitation attendance/participation.
-You will get 1 of the 8 percentage points for each recitation that you attend and participate in, up to 8.
-I encourage you to attend all recitations, but I will only count up to 8 of them in your grade.
-This scheme allows you to miss 3 recitations, no questions asked, without penalty.
+To encourage this, I will allocate 14% of your final grade to recitation attendance/participation.
+For each recitation you attend, you will receive 1 percentage point.
+An additional percentage point will be given to you if you participate in the recitation discussions/calculations as determined by the recitation section leader.
+I encourage you to attend all recitations, but I will only count up to 7 of them in your grade.
+This scheme allows you to miss 2 recitations, no questions asked, without penalty.

 Each week, I will assign a few analytical and conceptual problems for you to do outside of lecture and recitation (problem sets).
 These questions will help you focus on essential points and will give you a sense of the kinds of things I might ask on exams.
 Working on these problems after reading over the appropriate sections in Hobson (or other reading) will be the best way to prepare for recitation each week.
 Solutions to these problems will be released one week after the assignment is given out.
-For now, I do not plan to take up and grade these problem sets.
-I reserve the right to require that you hand them in for credit if I feel it is needed to keep the class on track.
-Recitation leaders:
+There will be a total of ~10 problem sets assigned.
+You are to turn in your answers to each problem set at the end of class on the date specified on the assignment as posted on the web.
+We will check each problem set handed in for 'reasonable effort'.
+Not all problems have to be done and not all problems have to be done correctly to get credit for doing the assignment.
+Again, 14% of the final grade is allocated to problem sets.
+For each problem set handed in with 'reasonable effort' put forth, you will receive 2%.
+We will count up to 7 problem sets in the grade calculation.
+This gives you the freedom to miss up to 3 problem sets with no grade penalty.